 one of the world’s most acknowledged C.P.E.Bach scholars and

 performers.
-For the Swedish label BIS he has been recording
+For the Swedish label BIS he has recorded

 with Miklós Spányi, mostly featuring chamber